Dr. Janeen Counts (Owner, DVM)

 I have wanted to be a veterinary technician since I was little.
 I started working at CCAH as a kennel attendant while going to school to become a certified veterinary technician.
 I have learned so much and loving it every step of the way.
 I love helping fur babies in any way I can and receiving all the fur baby kisses in return.
 I have four dogs and one ferret at home.
 I am well known for my distracting colorful make-up and bright bold scrubs.

-Jacqueline Weyn (Technician)
+Jacqueline Weyn (Lead Technician)

 I have dreamed of being in the veterinary community since I was a kid!
 I come from a ranching family from Tucumcari which sparked my interest and love for animals of all kinds.
 I originally started as a dog trainer while going to school but found that I was more interested in the science behind behavior which moved me to switch fully over to the veterinary side.
 I love being able to help people and their animals in any aspect I can and give compassion when it is most needed, I hope to continue my education further into veterinary medicine and learn as much as I can as this field is constantly evolving.
 I enjoy backpacking and camping with my dogs, skiing, figure skating, and have a side passion in botany.